Messages From My Friend

 There is no distinction between Kipling’s Insights & the Bible’s Wisdom

-• The humility to accept unjust blame, or “lies, or hatred” (“Love one another, as I (Christ) have loved you”).
+- The humility to accept unjust blame, or “lies, or hatred” (“Christ before His Accusers & Pilate).

 (BTW: The word “Confidence” comes from 2 Latin words: “Cum Fide” – “With Faith”)

-Kipling’s Insights & the Bible’s Wisdom: “Mirror Images”
+Kipling’s Insights & the Bible’s Wisdom are distinctions without a difference.

 Accept them.
 Enjoy them.
 Live them.
 The Experience is Priceless.